NFL Today, Wild-Card Weekend

 — Logan Ryan, Titans, returned an interception of Tom Brady 9 yards for a touchdown to seal a 20-13 win at New England on Saturday night.

 — Everson Griffen and Danielle Hunter, Vikings.
-Griffen and Hunter each had 1 1/2 sacks as Minnesota’s defensive front forced Drew Brees into two turnovers in a 26-20 overtime win at New Orleans, one game after the Saints had finished the regular season with an NFL record-low eight.
+Griffen and Hunter each had 1 1/2 sacks as Minnesota’s defensive front forced Drew Brees into two turnovers in a 26-20 overtime win at New Orleans on Sunday, one game after the Saints had finished the regular season with an NFL record-low eight.

 — Jerry Hughes and Trent Murphy, Bills.
 Hughes had three sacks and Brown two in Buffalo’s 22-19 loss to Houston on Saturday.